JoaoAMarinho/Chalmers_SSY236_G1_CocktailBot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The objective of this project is to `todo`.
+The objective of this project is to build an autonomous robot capable of crafting a diverse range of cocktails.

-With this application, users can `todo`.
-However, it is important to note that the scope of this project does not include ... only `todo`.
+With this application, users can request for the desired cocktail and the robot will be responsible for finding the necessary ingredients and moving back to the bar counter.
+However, it is important to note that the scope of this project does not include grasping the ingredients only moving towards their position.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>